tips

 Stay smart, enjoy the trip.

-Yes, Spain is one of Europe's safest countries for tourists.
-Violent crime against visitors is rare.
-The main risk is petty theft, particularly pickpocketing in crowded tourist areas.
-With basic awareness and precautions, most travellers have no problems.
+Yes.
+Spain is one of Europe's safest countries for tourists, and violent crime against visitors is extremely rare.
+The main risk is petty theft, particularly pickpocketing in crowded tourist areas like Las Ramblas and Puerta del Sol.

 Heidi